Looking for quick CNY goodie recipe? Learn how to make these easy melt-in-mouth pineapple tarts…

-If you are making homemade pineapple paste, choose the Morris pineapple for best taste!
+If you choose to make homemade pineapple paste, choose the Morris pineapple for best taste!
 Smell the bottom of the pineapple.
 Ripe ones will have a pleasantly sweet pineapple scent.
 I like to have a 50-50 mix of ripe and slightly unripe pineapples.

 Again, if you are inexperienced, you can try out store bought pineapple paste.
 If you are feeling adventurous, and have some time on hand, try cooking your own pineapple jam!